Cool Old Games

 Egyptian Rat Screw is an interesting mix between Speed and trick-taking games.
 Each Player will take turns placing cards into the center of the play area, until a face card (J, Q, K, Ace) is played.
 The next player must then play an Ace in order to continue playing cards, or else the first Player to use a face card will win all of the cards in the pot, increasing their score.

-However, under certain conditions, Players may slap the pot with their hand.
+However, under certain conditions, players may slap the pot with their hands.
 The first Player to slap the pot when the slap rule is in effect wins the whole pot, regardless if it is their turn.
 Egyptian Rat Screw is easy to play, but an extremely fun and exciting game, perfect for a weekend game with friends.

 Spoons